gronke/py-zfs/README.md

 # py-zfs

-Python wrapper for FreeBSD libzfs
+Native Python bindings for libzfs on FreeBSD.

+This is experimental software.